RMITLibrary/easy_cite/markdown/aglc4.md

 <!-- add additional SUB-TYPE-ITEMS at the end of this section if needed -->
 ###### start-subtype-item
 <!-- the SUBTYPE accordion button headings must use heading 3 (###) -->
-### Introduction to AGLC4
+### Introduction to the AGLC4 referencing style
 <!-- the first accordion item must have this comment as shown in the line below -->
 <!-- first accordion item -->
 ###### start-subtype-content

-**Important: This is a guide only**.
-To avoid losing marks:
+The AGLC4 (Australian Guide to Legal Citation 4th edition) is the official legal citation guide in Australia and is widely used by legal practitioners, law students and academics.
+The AGLC4 is the required referencing style for students enrolled in law programs within RMIT’s Graduate School of Business and Law.

--	Confirm referencing requirements of your school with your lecturer.
+The AGLC4 is a **footnote** referencing style. **Superscript numbers** <sup>1,3,6</sup> represent in-text citations, and the details are included in a **footnote** at the end of each page.
+Where a bibliography is required, it should list all the citations used and other sources that were relied upon, organised **alphabetically** in sections and placed at the end of your document.

--	The Australian Guide to Legal Citation (AGLC) 4th ed, 2018 is a required referencing style for students enrolled in the Juris Doctor program at RMIT University.
+The AGLC4 style is a collaboration between the *Melbourne University Law Review* and the *Melbourne Journal of International Law*.
+The official AGLC4 publication, which this guide is based on, is freely available to view and download from the <a href="https://law.unimelb.edu.au/mulr/aglc/about">publisher’s website</a> (click on *Download the view-only PDF version* option).

--	Use <a href="https://www.mulr.com.au/aglc/AGLC4-2021-v1.pdf" target="_blank">*Australian Guide to Legal Citation* (4<sup>th</sup> ed, 2018)</a> (opens in a new tab), published by Melbourne University Law Review Association Inc. to clarify referencing rules or if you need more examples.
-This guide is based on this publication.
+**Important:** this is a guide only.
+To avoid losing marks, confirm referencing requirements with your educators.

 ###### end-subtype-content